gsidsid/warmup_project/README.md

 ![person](screenshots/person.gif)

 Exclusions of N, NW, and NE can be used to control the robot in a similar fashion as the above.
-On checking for satisfying cases here, an additional check is done to immobilize the robot upon being 1m in proximity to "the person" object.
+On checking for satisfying cases here, an additional check is done to immobilize the robot upon being 1m in proximity to the "person" object.
 Cases here involve:

 * **INSIDE NE; OUTSIDE N NW**: Turn right
 * **INSIDE NW; OUTSIDE N NE**: Turn left